DongjinSeoAP/DongjinSeoAP.github.io/index.md

 ## Education

-  - PhD in Applied Physics (in progress)
+  - PhD in Applied Physics (in progress), Yale University
-    institution: Yale University
-  - MS in Electrical Engineering
-    institution: Korea Advanced Institute of Science and Technology (KAIST)
+  - MS in Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST)
-  - BS in Electrical Engineering
-    institution: Korea Advanced Institute of Science and Technology (KAIST)
+  - BS in Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST)

 ## News